mojaloop/documentation/docs/technical/deployment-guide/deployment-troubleshooting.md

 #### 1.4.3 Fixes

 Ensure that you are deploying Mojaloop Helm charts v10.x or less on v1.15 of Kubernetes.

-#### 1.4.4 Additional details for `microk8s` fix

-Refer to the following section for more information on how to install the desired Kubernetes version: [Mojaloop Setup for Linux (Ubuntu) - 2.1.
-MicroK8S](./local-setup-linux.md#21-microk8s).

 ## 2. Deployment issues